 Alcohol abuse and sobriety can affect you for the rest of your life, but both for very different reasons.
-When I decided to get sober, I knew that it was going to be worth it, but I didn’t quite know quite what to expect on my recovery journey.
+When I decided to get sober, I knew it would be worth it, but I didn’t quite know what to expect on my recovery journey.
 I’m fortunate that it was relatively simple, but I know that’s not the case for everyone.

-If you’re working on getting your life right and free from the grips of alcohol or substance abuse, then you’re going to have some tough days.
+If you’re working on getting your life right and free from the grips of alcohol or substance abuse, you will have some tough days.
 You’ll need a quick pick-me-up or reminder of why you’re doing this.
 That’s why I put together these inspirational quotes to get recovering addicts through the tough days.

 I don’t care if you’re kicking drug addiction, an eating disorder, alcohol, or even just trying to get your social media addiction under control.
 My demon was alcohol addiction, but anyone going through any type of addiction recovery can find inspiration and daily reminders in these recovery quotes.